hyperonecom/h1-cli/docs/website.md

 ## h1 website credential password tag delete

-Delete a tag of password to website
+Delete a tag of password to Website

 ### Syntax